 - Domestic flights and airport taxes as specified in itinerary

 - Honoraria for speakers and donations to community groups

 - Vehicle transport as specified – air conditioned coaches, open-air boats, horse carts and chartered local Nawarat boat from Mandalay to Bagan

 - Bottled water during meals and refresher towel when on local operator’s vehicles and boats

 - Baggage handling at airports and in hotels

 We must receive your application and a non-refundable deposit of $500 at the time of booking.
+The remaining tour balance is due 90 days before the departure.
 Payments by Mastercard, Visa and Discover are welcome.